-Add the app you want to test, add a release for the app, and add any digital goods offered in your app to the vendor portal.
-To learn how to add apps to the vendor portal, see Adding apps to BlackBerry World.
+Add apps and digital goods to the vendor portal.
+To learn more, see Adding apps to BlackBerry World.

 BlackBerry World has a cache, so when you add your app and your digital goods to the vendor portal there might be a delay before they are visible in BlackBerry World on your device.

-To turn on Development Mode on your device, swipe down from the top of the screen and tap Settings > Security and Privacy > Development Mode.
-Tap the Use Development Mode toggle button.
+On your device, swipe down from the top of the screen and tap Settings > Security and Privacy > Development Mode.
+Tap the Use Development Mode toggle button to turn on Development Mode.